gwu-cs-sysprog/lectures/08/01_lecture.md

 This is the *foundation for creating large programs out of small pieces*, and to enable some of those pieces to be *shared between programs*.

+We'll also see that libraries enable an opportunity to *save memory*.
+For example,

+- static libraries enable only the object files that are needed by a program to be compiled into it, and
+- dynamic libraries enable the code for a library to be *shared* between all processes that execute it in the system.

 ## Static Libraries

 A static library is simply a collection of ELF object (`*.o`) files created with `gcc -c`.